 In 2013, Pomerantz authored Their Life’s Work, a narrative about the 1970s Pittsburgh Steelers dynasty.
 Published by Simon & Schuster, it follows those celebrated Steelers across the decades while examining football’s gifts and costs.
 The book was named a finalist for the 2014 PEN/ESPN Award for Literary Sports Writing, and The Pittsburgh Post Gazette’s Gene Collier called it, “One of the great sports books ever written. . . . sculpted into a monument.”

 A 1982 graduate of the University of California, Berkeley, with a bachelor’s degree in history, Pomerantz served as sports editor of The Daily Californian and covered the Bears’ football and basketball teams.
-In 1987-88, he was named a Journalism Fellow at the University of Michigan; there he studied theater and the Bible.
+In 1987-88, he was named a Journalism Fellow at the University of Michigan where he studied theater and the Bible.
 Later he served from 1999-2001 as Distinguished Visiting Professor of Journalism at Emory University in Atlanta where he taught courses on news reporting and writing, and the history of the American press.

-For the past twelve years at Stanford University, Pomerantz has taught specialized reporting and writing.
+Since 2007 at Stanford University, Pomerantz has taught specialized reporting and writing.
 A number of his former students from Stanford and Emory work in the media today at Google, The New York Times, The Washington Post, Al Jazeera, Fox Sports and ESPN, among other news outlets.

 Pomerantz spent 18 years as a daily journalist, first as a sportswriter for The Washington Post where he covered Georgetown University basketball, the Washington Redskins and the National Football League, and later at The Atlanta Journal-Constitution where he wrote about race, sports, culture and politics, and served for a time on the newspaper’s editorial board.
 His work has also appeared in Sports Illustrated, The Wall Street Journal, The New York Times and other publications.